cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Usage: Even the cheapest car costs the equivalent of 70 years' salary for a government worker.
 |
 | drain
-| Definition: If you drain a liquid from a place or object, you remove the liquid by cauing it to flow somewhere else.
+| Definition: If you drain a liquid from a place or object, you remove the liquid by causing it to flow somewhere else.
 If a liquid drains somewhere, it flows there.
 | Definition: If you drain a place or object, you dry it by causing water to flow out of it.
 If a place or object drains, water flows out of it until it is dry.
 | Usage: Springs and rivers that drain into lakes carry dissolved nitrates and phosphates.
 | Usage: Minners built the tunnel to drain water out of the mines.